Prevention & Wellness

 So you've seen the logo and the stats, but what's it all about?

-Statistics from online CORE survey administered Fall 2012 to random sample of FGCU students (N=475)
+Statistics from online CORE survey administered Fall 2015 to a random sample of FGCU students (N=413).

 MOST Eagles is our Social Norms campaign.
 Social Norms is a mix of research-based data and marketing to share that information.
 Most campuses develop a Social Norms campaign to share their stats.
 Our campaign has grown from a poster series, a t-shirt and one promotional item, to all of those plus various promotional items and The MOST Eagles Prize Team.